Gallery Oldham: Collections

 Of particular interest is the Charles Lees Collection of oil paintings, watercolours, drawings and engravings, presented to the town in 1888.
 With special thanks to Art UK, all of the Gallery’s oil paintings can now be viewed online.

 The Gallery also hosts several exhibitions in its Community Gallery and Foyer during the year.
+Current exhibitions include:

-- Location Gallery Oldham, Oldham Cultural Quarter, Greaves Street, Oldham OL1 1AL
+- Location: Gallery Oldham, Oldham Cultural Quarter, Greaves Street, Oldham OL1 1AL

 - Free admission